Definition and Origin

 Financial routing is pivotal in banking and finance, ensuring seamless transfer of funds across accounts, institutions, and borders.
 Its evolution embraces digitalization, leveraging blockchain for faster, transparent transactions, impacting payment systems, remittances, and global finance.

-Critical in enabling global financial operations, financial routing enhances liquidity management, reduces transaction costs, and facilitates real-time settlements.
+Critical in enabling global financial operations, it enhances liquidity management, reduces transaction costs, and facilitates real-time settlements.
 It drives financial inclusion, empowers businesses with efficient payment rails, and fosters economic growth through improved capital flow.

 Financial institutions, payment processors, fintech firms, and individuals interact with financial routing.
 Banks manage routing through core banking systems, while fintechs optimize it with innovative technologies.
 Users include businesses needing reliable payment channels and consumers seeking convenient transactions.